+35725368683

 Price of real estate

-Real estate in Cyprus is getting pricier, according to the Land Registry (2023).
-This is confirmed by the Central Bank of Cyprus (CBC) residential property price index for the third quarter of 2023 (latest available information).
-The rise is 2,2% from the second quarter and 7,6% from the previous year.
+Real estate in Cyprus is getting pricier, according to the Land Registry (2024).
+This is confirmed by the Central Bank of Cyprus (CBC) residential property price index for the second quarter of 2024 (latest available information).
+The rise is 1,6% from the first quarter and 8,0% from the previous year.

 Renting